michaelfromyeg/onebarbot/README.md

-# Captions by Drake
+# onebarbot
-This is a very basic Twitter bot that posts Drake lyrics intended to be used as Instagram captions.
-The application uses [LyricsGenius](https://github.com/johnwmillr/LyricsGenius), a Python client for the Genius API to gather lyrics, runs lyrics through a script to "clean them," and tweets a lyric to anyone who tweets "@" the bot.
+This is a  Twitter bot that posts lyrics intended to be used as Instagram captions.
+The application uses [LyricsGenius](https://github.com/johnwmillr/LyricsGenius), a Python client for the Genius API to gather lyrics and the replies to the user with a line.
+User's may query by artist, album, or song.

 ## Usage
-A user tweets "@captionsbydrake" and receives a caption back.
+A user tweets "@onebarbot" and receives a caption back.
 See it in action [here](https://twitter.com/captionsbydrake).

 ## Installation
 I'll leave these instructions here in case you want to reconfigure the bot to work for your favourite artist.
 Perhaps maybe I'll extend it so that a user is able to request their favourite artist.